-The Scott Group is a family business, which provides a wide range of goods and services to industrial and manufacturing markets throughout the UK and in Europe including pallets, packaging, agricultural boxes, a large range of tools, workwear and safety equipment, and property services.
+The Scott Group is a family business, providing a wide range of goods and services to industrial and manufacturing markets throughout the UK: pallets, timber packaging, agricultural boxes, industrial supplies. tools, workwear, PPE, safety equipment, premium apparel & professional protective clothing manufacture and property services.

 Keeping our focus on delivering customer value, staying true to our family values and commitment to serve local industry nationwide, shaped our thinking around an important restructuring of our pallet businesses; Scott Pallets and HLC (Part of the Scott Group).